staabm/staabm.github.io/_posts/2023-10-21-phpstan-result-cache-gotchas.md

 ### How it works

-To find out when PHPStan is using the result cache, you can use the `-vvv` flags.
+To find out when/whether PHPStan is using the result cache, you can use the `-vvv` flags.

 - Running it on a project for the very first time will always result in a full analysis: